How to Make R&B Music

 Write rich, soulful chords

 Chords are the heart of R&B. Skip simple triads and use extended jazz-influenced voicings — seventh, ninth, eleventh and thirteenth chords — played on electric piano (a Rhodes-style sound is iconic), warm synth pads, or a soft grand piano.
 Move between chords smoothly with shared notes and small voice movements.
+If you are still building confidence here, our guide to making chords for a song covers the basics of voicings and progressions.

 • Use major and minor seventh chords as your foundation.